 This brings me to inflation.
-Early last year, as activity began to normalize, prices for goods and services that were especially sensitive to the pandemic adjusted higher.
+Early last year, as activity began to normalize, prices for goods and services that were especially sensitive to the pandemic, such as hotel accommodations and air travel, adjusted higher.
 However, as the year progressed, strong demand and continuing supply challenges, including shortages of workers in many sectors, resulted in prices rising across a broader range of goods and services.
-Inflation for the year was an uncomfortably high 5.8 percent and rose further to 6.1 percent in January.2 For people whose incomes have not kept pace, higher inflation is a real hardship.
+Inflation for the year was an uncomfortably high 5.8 percent and rose further to 6.4 percent in February.1 For people whose incomes have not kept pace, higher inflation is a real hardship.

 It is important to step back and think about the economic factors behind the massive jump in inflation over the past year.
 After all, in February 2021, inflation was only 1.6 percent-below the FOMC's objective of inflation averaging 2 percent over time.
 We often hear commentary that today's inflation is the highest we've seen since the early 1980s.
 But our experience today is much different.
 Back then, overly accommodative monetary policy during the 1960s and '70s helped fuel a slow but persistent buildup in long-run inflation expectations-that's economist jargon for the underlying views of wage and price growth that get built into the psychology of households and businesses.
-Of course, this was the inflation that former Fed Chair
+Of course, this was the inflation that former Fed Chair Paul Volcker eventually had to address with draconian measures.2 In contrast, the pickup in inflation over the past year occurred rapidly-and did so after more than a decade of sub-2 percent actual inflation and with longer-run inflation remaining quite low.